Blended online course

 The part time, blended CPD Injectables in Aesthetic Medicine (BCDG) lasts 10 weeks and is designed to perfectly fit around your work commitments.

 You will study the course material entirely online whilst benefiting from professional and academic support, plus the opportunity to network and exchange ideas with your peers.
-There is also a formal practical day held each year, where you will be able to reinforce your skills and knowledge by performing injectable treatments on models under supervision.
+There is also a formal practical day held in May each year, where you will be able to reinforce your skills and knowledge by performing injectable treatments on models under supervision.

 In addition to this, you will complete a logbook of 30 injectable procedures in your own time.
 These cases will then be reviewed and discussed in detail with your appointed educational guide, who will be an experienced BCDG dermatologist (including Emma Craythorne, Andrew Markey, Bav Shergill, Anjali Mahto, Nis Sheth, Richard Barlow and Tamara Griffiths amongst others).